catmorrison/Soundscape-project/README.md

 # Soundscapes
-R code for 'Not silent, yet: the shifting sounds of sping'
+R code for 'Not silent, yet: the shifting sounds of spring'